cferr92/cferr92.github.io/pages/index.md

 # **About Me**

 Hi, I'm **{{ site.author.name }}** :wave:<br>

-I am a multidisciplined analyst currently employed by the National Security Agency (NSA).
-I recently graduated from Florida International University with a double major in Asian Studies and Sociology, a minor in Social Media and E-Marketing Analytics, over two years of Japanese language study experience, and am now training in Mandarin Chinese.
+I am a multidisciplined analyst currently employed by the National Security Agency (NSA), where I have received training in Mandarin Chinese.
+I recently graduated from Florida International University with a double major in Asian Studies and Sociology, a minor in Social Media and E-Marketing Analytics, and over two years of Japanese language study experience.

 I am currently seeking remote positions to further pursue my passion in data analytics, information technology, and digital media, all of which I have professional and personal experience in.